Winner of the Modern Law Awards

 With DWP investigations, the agency is likely the DWP, but it could be HM Revenue and Customs (HMRC), the Service and Personnel and Veterans Agency, or your local authority depending on the benefit concerned and the urgency of the case.

-There is no standard mode of contact as much depends on the processes for the agency concerned and the information they have on file for you.
-You will not receive a telephone call if the agency does not have a number for you, for example.
+There is no standard method of contact as much depends on the processes for the agency concerned and the information they have on file for you.
+You will not receive a telephone call if the agency doesn’t have a number for you, for example.
 In the event that the agency reaches out but gets no response, they may try several times by several different modes of communication.
 The most common are telephone and receiving a letter through the post.

 Unfortunately, little information is available about exactly when you are contacted and how much time the DWP has investigated before contacting you.